Infinite Love: Music video

 A music video is directed by Paul Boyd who has worked with artists like Sting, Shania Twain, Kylie Minogue, Celine Dion, Bryan Adams and INXS.
 The video is choreographed by Longinus Fernandes, whose work in the 2012 Bollywood film Barfi! was lauded by critics.
 The video was shot in late-September 2012 at various locations including Mumbai, United States, Jamaica and Hong Kong.
 The video footage was shot across four different countries in 20 days over six months by Boyd, featuring children from Africa, Hong Kong, USA and India.
 A cloaked figure was also featured which would be indicated to bring healing to the world.
 Rahman wrote that the music video would serve "as a reminder" for everybody "to be open to change and the incredible ways we can come together in the world."
-Rahman's son A. R. Ameen who made acting debut with "Infinite Love", had taken three days acting course before the shooting commenced.
+Rahman's son A. R. Ameen who made his acting debut with "Infinite Love", had taken a three days acting course before the shooting commenced.
 The music video involved around 200 people and had CGI effects which were finished in three months.
 The shooting footage of 30 hours was then edited to seven minutes short film to highlighted the making of video.